 One-Click Streaming

-A user-friendly feature allowing streamers to go live instantly with minimal setup—common in mobile apps and simplified web platforms.
+This user-friendly feature allows streamers to go live instantly with minimal setup, which is standard in mobile apps and simplified web platforms.

 Orientation (Portrait/Landscape)

 The direction of the video feed.
-Landscape is standard for desktop platforms, while portrait is used in mobile-first platforms like Instagram Live.
+The landscape is standard for desktop platforms, while the portrait is used in mobile-first platforms like Instagram Live.

 OBS Plugin

-An extension or add-on that enhances OBS functionality—e.g., NDI support, replay buffer, virtual camera, and transitions.
+An extension or add-on that enhances OBS functionality, such as NDI support, replay buffer, virtual camera, and transitions.

 On-Demand Monetization